Key Takeaways

 Even well-intentioned teams fall into the same traps.
 Here are the ones worth knowing about before you hit them:

-More features don't fix a broken experience.
-If users can't find or understand what you've already built, adding more just creates more confusion.
-A cluttered product with great individual features still delivers a poor experience.
+More specs don't fix a broken experience.
+If customers can't understand the value of what you've already built, adding more features just creates more confusion.
+A product loaded with capabilities that aren't communicated clearly still delivers a poor experience.

-Surveys are useful, but watching how users actually move through your product tells a different, often more honest, story.
-What people say they do and what they actually do are frequently two different things.
+Sales numbers are useful, but understanding why products come back tells a different, often more honest, story.
+What customers say they want and what actually satisfies them are frequently two different things.

 • Collecting feedback and doing nothing with it.

-Asking users for their opinion and then visibly ignoring it erodes trust quickly.
+Asking customers for their opinion via reviews or surveys and then visibly ignoring common complaints erodes brand trust quickly.
 If you're going to ask, have a plan for what happens next.
-Even closing the loop with "we heard you and here's what we're doing about it" builds more goodwill than silence.
+Even closing the loop publicly with "we heard you and updated the product" builds more goodwill than silence.

 • Optimizing for acquisition over retention.

-A lot of teams pour resources into getting new users in the door while underinvesting in keeping them.
-But a leaky bucket doesn't get better with more water, since fixing retention is almost always more efficient than accelerating acquisition.
+A lot of teams pour resources into getting new customers to try a product while underinvesting in keeping them.
+But a leaky bucket doesn't get better with more water — fixing retention is almost always more efficient than accelerating acquisition.

-Most product design focuses on what happens when everything goes right.
-But users regularly encounter errors, edge cases, and unexpected situations.
-How your product handles those moments matters enormously for overall Product experience.
+Most product development focuses on what happens when everything goes right.
+But customers regularly encounter edge cases, misuse scenarios, and unexpected situations.
+How your product and its information handles those moments matters enormously for overall Product experience.

 How to Improve Your Product Experience